ylhyra/ylhyra_content/not_data/content/explanations/Stress.md

 *"Ameríka" is pronounced '''''AM'''eríka''
 *"japanska" is pronounced '''''JAP'''anska''

-In [[Compound words|compound words]], the sub-words can have stress, but the main emphasis is on the beginning of the word:
+In [[compound words]], the sub-words can have stress, but the main emphasis is on the beginning of the word:

 *"forsætisráðherra" is pronounced '''''FOR'''sætis'''RÁÐ'''herra'' *"vetrarskór" is pronounced '''''VET'''rar'''SKÓR'''''